jeevalearningapp-cmd/jeeva-admin-app/MOBILE_APP_MIGRATION_PROMPTS.md

 -- Add comment
 COMMENT ON COLUMN lessons.category IS 'Subtopic identifier (e.g., "1.1 Prioritise People", "3.1 Recognising Abuse") for hierarchical organization within Learning Module topics.';

+This migration allows lessons to be organized by subtopics within the Learning Module.
 ```

 ---